airforceboy0088/airforceboy0088/README.md

 ##  Security Philosophy

 > "Security is not a product, but a process.
 It's about building defense in depth, learning from incidents, and constantly adapting to new threats.
-My military background taught me discipline and attention to detail—qualities essential for effective cybersecurity."
+My military background taught me discipline and attention to detail, qualities essential for effective cybersecurity."

 ---